factcast/factcast/factcast-site/documentation/content/factus/transactional_projections.md

 1. persist the changes resulting from the Fact
 2. store the current Fact stream position

-When using an external datastore (e.g. Redis), Factus needs to ensure that these two tasks happen atomically:
-either both tasks are executed or none.
+When using an external datastore (e.g. Redis), Factus needs to ensure that these two tasks happen atomically:  either both tasks are executed or none.
 This prevents corrupted data in case e.g. the Redis cluster goes down in the wrong moment.
-Factus allows these atomic writes with *transactional projections*.
+Factus offers atomic writes through *transactional projections*.

 {{<mermaid>}}
 sequenceDiagram